-1. A DEC shall consist of 12 members appointed/elected within the period and under the procedure established by this Law by the subjects defined by the same Law.
+1. A DEC shall consist of not more than 17 members appointed/elected within the period and under the procedure established by this Law by the subjects defined by the same Law.

-2. If there is a respective vacancy, a DEC shall elect DEC head officers at the first session from among the commission members, for the term of membership, by a majority vote of the total number of members, through roll-call voting.
+2. After a respective vacant position becomes available, a DEC shall elect the DEC head officer, at the very first session of the DEC, from among the DEC members appointed by the CEC for a 5-year term, by a majority of the total number of members, through roll-call voting.
+The term of office of a DEC head officer shall be defined for his/her period of membership in the DEC.